-\paragraph{MNIST.} This dataset consists of 60,000 training and 10,000 test grayscale images of handwritten digits, each of size $28 \times 28$ pixels.
-It serves as a standard benchmark for image classification.
-Representative samples are shown in Fig.~\ref{fig:mnist_samples}.
+\paragraph{MNIST} This dataset consists of 60,000 training and 10,000 test grayscale images of handwritten digits, each sized at $28 \times 28$ pixels.
+It serves as a standard benchmark for image classification tasks.
+Representative samples are displayed in Fig.~\ref{fig:mnist_samples}.

-\paragraph{OrganAMNIST.} This dataset is a subset of the MedMNIST collection containing 58,830 grayscale CT slices of 11 abdominal organs, resized to $28 \times 28$ pixels and split into training, validation, and test sets.
+\paragraph{OrganAMNIST} This dataset is a subset of the MedMNIST collection, containing 58,830 grayscale CT slices of 11 abdominal organs.
+The images are resized to $28 \times 28$ pixels and partitioned into training, validation, and test sets.
 It is commonly used for medical image classification tasks.
-Representative samples are shown in Fig.~\ref{fig:organamnist_samples}.
+Representative samples are presented in Fig.~\ref{fig:organamnist_samples}.

-\paragraph{CIFAR-10.} This dataset contains 60,000 $32 \times 32$ pixels color images across 10 object classes, with 50,000 training and 10,000 test samples.
+\paragraph{CIFAR-10} This dataset consists of 60,000 color images, each $32 \times 32$ pixels in size, categorized into 10 object classes, with 50,000 training and 10,000 test samples.
 It is a standard benchmark for natural image classification.
-Representative samples are shown in Fig.~\ref{fig:cifar10_samples}.
+Representative samples are illustrated in Fig.~\ref{fig:cifar10_samples}.

-\subsubsection{Software Frameworks.}
+\subsubsection{Software Frameworks}

-Our implementation relies on PennyLane for constructing and executing hybrid quantum--classical models, while adversarial robustness evaluation is conducted using Torchattacks and the Adversarial Robustness Toolbox, which provide standardized implementations of common adversarial attack methods.
-Further details on each framework are provided below.
+Our implementation relies on PennyLane for constructing and executing the hybrid quantum--classical models, while the adversarial robustness evaluation is conducted using Torchattacks and the Adversarial Robustness Toolbox.
+These libraries provide standardized implementations of common adversarial attack methods.
+Further details regarding each framework are provided below.

-\paragraph{PennyLane.} PennyLane is a versatile, open-source Python library designed for quantum computing, quantum machine learning, and quantum chemistry.
-It enables users to construct and execute quantum circuits on both simulators and real quantum hardware.
-Seamless integration with popular machine learning frameworks, including PyTorch and NumPy, facilitates the development of hybrid quantum-classical models for cutting-edge applications.
+\paragraph{PennyLane} PennyLane is a versatile, open-source Python library designed for quantum computing, quantum machine learning, and quantum chemistry.
+It enables users to construct and execute quantum circuits on both simulators and physical quantum hardware.
+Its seamless integration with popular machine learning frameworks, such as PyTorch and NumPy, facilitates the development of hybrid quantum--classical models for advanced applications.